stennettm/historical/README.md

 - `connection`: Provide a mongoose connection for the historical collection.
 Defaults to your schema's connection.
 - `primaryKeyName`: Provide your schema's primary key name.
 Defaults to `_id`.
 - `primaryKeyType`: Provide your schema's primary key type.
 Defaults to your schema's primary key field configuration.
+- `ignore`: An array of field names to ignore.

 ```javascript
 var mongoose  = require('mongoose'),